lsfernandes92/user-service-challenge/final_clarifications.md

 Finished in 7.2 seconds (files took 1.69 seconds to load) 79 examples, 0 failures, 3 pending
 ```

-## Observations

-### Seed the databse
-As mentioned earlier, to simplify the initial setup, you can populate your development database with some sample users.
-This will give you data to view when you make a `GET /api/users` request.

-Here's how to seed the database if your container is up and running:

-`$ docker compose run web rails dev:setup`

-### Challenge with account key retrieval

-While implementing the background job feature to retrieve account keys externally, I encountered a challenge.
-I couldn't find a way to immediately return the `account_key` field populated in the response when a user creates a new user via `POST /api/users`.

-To address this, I decided to allow the `account_key` field to initially return `nil` in the response.
-And then right before the user receives the response, a background job is triggered.
-This job calls the `AccountKeyService` to retrieve the account key and update the user record.
-The entire process typically takes only a few seconds.

-While the initial `POST /api/users` request won't include the `account_key` due to the background processing, you can subsequently retrieve it using a `GET /api/users?email=<DESIRABLE_EMAIL>` request.
-This will return the user information, including the generated `account_key`.

-I discovered this behavior the day before returning the project.
-Given the tight deadline, I decided to document the current behavior for your review, rather than send a last-minute question.

 ## Future improvements